EvelynPloetz/Deep-LASI/docs/source/docu/data.rst

 **Hierarchical Data Format 5 (.hdf5)**

 To analyze data files from localization microscopy extracted and generated with `Picasso <https://picassosr.readthedocs.io/en/latest/index.html>`_, we extended *Deep-LASI* also to read in the binary file format Photon-HDF5 (*.hdf5*) as described on `http://photon-hdf5.github.io <http://photon-hdf5.github.io>`_.
-For every localization event the raw photon stream is loaded while missing localizations default to 0 intensity.
+For every localization event the raw photon stream is loaded, while missing localizations set the default to 0 intensity.

 ..  _custom-files:
 **Custom file formats**